peterboyer/restful-api-design-tips/README.md

-# Routes

-When building your routes you need to think of your endpoints as groups of resources from which you may read, add, edit and delete from and these actions are encapsulated as HTTP methods.

-## Use HTTP Methods
+# Methods

-Use methods such as:
+Use HTTP methods such as:

 - `GET` for fetching data.
 - `POST` for adding data.